Nearsoft/apprentice/01 - HTML & CSS/CSS/README.md

 # CSS

-Now that you know HTML and describe the structure of your document, it's time to add some style to your elements!
-CSS stands for Cascading Style Sheets, and this will describe how your HTML elements will be displayed on the browser.
+Now that you know HTML and describe the structure of your document, it's time to add some style to your elements! **CSS** stands for *Cascading Style Sheets*, and this will describe how your HTML elements will be displayed on the browser.

 To get started with CSS we need to know what a selector is and we are going to define what it is first of all.
 A selector is basically a way to *select* one or more html tags defined on your document.
 That's all you need to know up to now, of course there are way more to discover with selectors, but that's enough to start writing our first CSS rules.